LupaDevStudio/Geozzle/README.md

 | - Area | - Driving side | - Currency |

-TODO : sinon, il y a quelques trucs dans la query pour rendre les résultats plus pertinents :
-- enlever les langues des signes des langues officielles car les noms sont pas intéressants, genre South African Sign Language
-- enlever les groupes de langues régionnaux et ses sous-classes des langues officielles car en les noms sont pas intéressants, genre languages of China
-- enlever les capitales "de facto" (La capitale de fait n'est pas désignée comme telle dans la loi, mais regroupe tout ou partie des institutions et la majorité des ambassades)
-- conversion des aires en km^2
-- renommage pour les unités courantes
-- enlever des résultats avec un "end-time" car ils ne sont plus d'actualité
-- filtres quand il y a pas de valeurs ou de labels pour pas avoir l'URI ou l'indentifier qui ressort
+In our request, we included some processing to improve the quality of our results:

+- We removed all sign languages from the list of official languages, as their names where not pertinent.
+For instance, "South African Sign Language" was excluded.
+- We removed the regional languages group and its subclasses from the list of official languages.
+For instance, "languages of China" was removed.
+- We excluded all de facto capitals from the list of capitals.
+De facto capitals are not officially designated as such by law, but they may host some or all of the governmental institutions and the majority of embassies.
+- We directly converted the area into square kilometers using the request.
+- We renamed common units; for instance, we changed "united states dollars" to "US-D" and "square kilometers" to "km²", while retaining the names of specific units.
+- We filtered out all results that had an "end-time," ensuring that our game always provides up-to-date clues.
+- The request is filtered to exclude empty values, ensuring that we do not receive *URI* or identifiers in our results.

+These steps enable the `request_all_clues` function to return a clean dictionary containing all available clues for the selected country.

 ### Clues post-processing

-#### Removing empty fields

-In the post-processing phase of this request, all empty fields are removed, eliminating clues for which there is no value in Wikidata.The `request_all_clues` function returns a dictionary containing all available clues for the selected country.

-(A COMPLETER, parler de la dernière update de la requête?)

 #### Formatting

-Futher formatting is then realized in the `format_clue` function in `tools/geozzle.py`, for instance the formatting of numbers and the units.
+Futher formatting is then realized in the `format_clue` function in `tools/geozzle.py`; for instance the formatting of numbers, adding the units if needed, capitalizing some clues and deleting odd characters.

-(A COMPLETER, parler de la dernière update de la requête?)

 #### The flag image